Unified Taxonomy for Multivariate Time Series Anomaly Detection using Deep Learning: Introduction

-The remainder of this paper is organized as follows.
-Section~\ref{sec2} introduces the key concepts, problem formulation, performance evaluation methodologies for MTSAD models and benchmarks.
-Section~\ref{sec3} describes the screening process used to select relevant papers for this review and presents the proposed taxonomy of DL-based approaches for MTSAD.
-Section~\ref{sec4} provides a visual summary of the literature distribution across the key dimensions and discusses representative approaches within each dimension of the taxonomy, highlighting their design choices, strengths, and limitations.
-Section~\ref{sec5} examines the current research paradigm, identifies prevailing patterns, and provides an overview of recent developments, ongoing challenges, and potential future research directions.
+This paper is organized in a crescendo of detail and complexity.
+Section~\ref{sec2} serves as a background for readers entering the research field, providing key concepts, problem formulation, performance evaluation methodologies, and benchmarks for MTSAD.
+Section~\ref{sec3} describes the methodology used to construct the taxonomy, starting with the paper screening and selection process and culminating in the proposed taxonomy of DL-based approaches for MTSAD, complemented by insights gathered from previous reviews.
+Section~\ref{sec4} presents a visual summary of the literature distribution across the taxonomy dimensions and discusses representative approaches within each dimension, highlighting their design choices, strengths, and limitations.
+Section~\ref{sec5} examines the current research paradigm, identifies prevailing patterns, and outlines recent developments, ongoing challenges, and future research directions.
 Finally, Section~\ref{sec6} concludes the paper.